NikkaLuna/E-Commerce-Vacation-Application/README.md

 ![ECommerce Application](https://github.com/NikkaLuna/ECommerceApplication_SpringBoot_JPA_Angular_Hibernate/blob/master/UI%20%232.png)

-*The RESTful API architecture enables the frontend user interface to request and receive the necessary data from the backend services, ensuring a smooth and responsive user experience.
+*The RESTful API architecture enables the frontend user interface to request and receive the necessary data from the backend services.
 I developed and integrated the entire backend using Java Spring Boot and connected it to the front end using RESTful APIs.*

-## Features

-- **Java Spring Framework**: I leveraged the Spring Framework to create a robust and modern back-end foundation.
-- **Integration with Angular Front-End**: I connected the backend with the Angular front-end through RESTful APIs, ensuring seamless data flow and user interactions.
-- **Spring Data JPA**: I used Spring Data JPA for efficient data access and management.
-- **Hibernate ORM**: I utilized Hibernate as the ORM (Object-Relational Mapping) tool to interact with the MySQL database, ensuring accurate data persistence and data fetching.
-- **RESTful API**: I exposed RESTful APIs for essential functions like checkout and vacation packages listing.
-- **MySQL Database**: I used a MySQL database for reliable data storage and retrieval.
-- **Validation**: I implemented robust input validation to ensure data integrity and adherence to requirements.
-- **Sample Data**: I added five sample customers to the application for testing purposes.

 ## Usage